OvoJoaca/BPM-changer/README.md

 $ sudo pip install ffmpy pydub
 ```

-Use your package manager to install ffpeg.
+Use your package manager to install ffmpeg.

 Examples:
 ```bash